peterbb/gfeeds/website/page.md

 ### Large feed collection?
 Import it

-GNOME Feeds supports importing and exporting your feed collection from and to OPML so that you can get set up in seconds.
+Feeds supports importing and exporting your feed collection from and to OPML so that you can get set up in seconds.

 ![Import and Export](screenshots/import_export.png)